tazapay/woocommerce-plugin/README.txt

 - Skipping status update for pre-order items and avoiding multiple txns for same order id. ver 2.0.3:
-- Rewamp to support new platform.
+- Rewamp to support new platform. ver 3.0:
+- Rewamp to support new platform and bug fixes.
 == Upgrade Notice ==